 Brexit shocked the world – but what does it mean for yacht crew?
 We take a look at what we know so far, and what could be the case going forward.

-Want some comfort food without getting on the bad side of the yacht chef.
-You don’t expect fancy or complicated food, just something healthy or comforting, after all unhappy crew makes for unhappy guests, so here are a few ideas to share with the chef (if you dare), or to rustle up for yourself once the galley is free.
+Want some comfort food without getting on the bad side of the chef?
+Here are a few ideas to share with the chef (if you dare), or to rustle up for yourself once the galley is free!

 One of the most frequently asked questions from people looking into becoming yacht crew is, what do you do afterwards?
 It is often said that many yacht crew face ‘burn out’ after several seasons on board and many are wary about starting off in the industry because of fear of being under qualified to find another job afterwards.